DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 were earning more, and had higher levels of schooling, than those who were not.
-The trend continued, with those least likely to use the internet also the most socially excluded.[^31] For instance, Helsper’s analysis of three major datasets in the UK revealed that three out of four of those who suffer ‘deep’ social exclusion have only limited engagement with internet-based services, and are seven times more likely to be disengaged from the internet than those who are socially
+The trend continued, with those least likely to use the internet also the most socially excluded.[^31] For instance, Helsper’s analysis of three major data sets in the UK revealed that three out of four of those who suffer ‘deep’ social exclusion have only limited engagement with internet-based services, and are seven times more likely to be disengaged from the internet than those who are socially